Selling a Rental Property in California: Taxes, Capital Gains & 1031 Exchange Guide

 Selling to a home buyer

-Another approach to consider is selling your California rental property to a buyer who is in the market for a primary residence — rather than a rental property.
+Another approach to consider is selling your California rental to a buyer who is in the market for a primary residence — rather than a rental.
 This method generally requires working with a real estate agent to help ensure that your rights are protected and that the sale proceeds smoothly.
-While you may be tempted to skip the middleman, property owners who work with realtors turn higher profits on average.

 Selling to an investor